mckennatim/iot/README.md

 # platformio
+platformio.exe run --target upload

+* unplug -> replug ->run target upload

+platformio.exe device monitor

+## recurring problems
+### libraries changing

+* Library dependencies should be listed in platformio.ini
+* global libraries are in `/c/Users/mcken/.platformio/lib`
+* Updating libraries can cause problems
+    * PubSubClient (mqtt) in the .h file defaults to packet size of 128.
+That crashes the app right away since CYURD002/devtime sends back a long string (mainly needed by web apps) Change to 256 in `/c/Users/mcken/.platformio/lib/PubSubClient_ID89/src/PubSubClient.h`

+### won't upload to device

+Maybe something else is using yo shit.
+Hacky solution

+1. unplug device form usb port, replug it in and then quickly...
+2. platformio.exe run --target upload

 ## iot
 ### log
+#### 06-commands and howtoupload

 #### 05-main_espboth-main
 Functionality of espWemosiOT/api2/main with esp32 support.
 ArduinoJson and other libraries are updated.
 #### 04-all_4json-fixed_allfiles-in